Currently accepting new telehealth clients in North Carolina

 Licensed Clinical Social Worker | North Carolina

-My approach blends evidence-based therapy with lived experience and a deep appreciation for the realities of advocacy, uncertainty, and resilience that come with raising a child whose needs don’t fit neatly into traditional systems.
+My approach blends evidence-based therapy with lived experience and a deep appreciation for the realities that come with raising a child whose needs don’t fit neatly into traditional systems.

 I’m Nikki Hammonds, a Licensed Clinical Social Worker with over 20 years of experience supporting individuals and families facing complex emotional, behavioral, and health-related challenges.
 My professional background spans clinical mental health care, population health, and healthcare consulting—giving me a broad understanding of how personal distress is often shaped not only by internal symptoms, but by systems, stressors, and expectations that are difficult to navigate alone.